based on Reviews

 The following dosages have been studied in scientific studies:

-- Dosage recommendations to lower LDL cholesterol levels are at least 200 mg or more per day.
+• Dosage recommendations for lowering LDL cholesterol levels are at least 200 mg or more per day.

-Supplementation with beta-sitosterol in the dose specified in the application recommendations is safe and generally well tolerated.
-(Mild) gastrointestinal complaints sometimes occur.
-The permitted daily dose is set at approximately 40 mg per kg body weight per day.
+Supplementation with beta-sitosterol at the doses specified in the recommendations is safe and generally well-tolerated.
+Mild gastrointestinal discomfort may occasionally occur.
+The permissible daily dose is set at approximately 40 mg/kg body weight per day.

 · Pregnancy and breastfeeding: Not enough is known about the use of beta-sitosterol during pregnancy and breastfeeding, so pregnant and breastfeeding women should avoid beta-sitosterol.

-· Sitosterolemia (a rare inherited fat storage disorder): People suffering from this condition have too much beta-sitosterol and related fats in their bodies.
-They are more prone to early-onset heart disease.
-Taking beta-sitosterol worsens this condition, which is why people suffering from sitosterolemia should not take beta-sitosterol.
+· Sitosterolemia (a rare inherited fat storage disorder): People with this condition have too much beta-sitosterol and related fats in their bodies.
+They are more susceptible to early-onset heart disease.
+Taking beta-sitosterol worsens this condition, which is why people with sitosterolemia should not take beta-sitosterol.

 · Beta-sitosterol has a cholesterol-lowering effect.
-People who take cholesterol-lowering medication should take this into account and discuss the dosage with their doctor.
+People taking cholesterol-lowering medications should take this into account and discuss the dosage with their doctor.

 Sources